 In order for the stove to perform efficiently and safely there must be an adequate air supply into the room in which the stove is installed to provide combustion air.
-The provision of air supply to the stove must be in accordance with current Building Regulations Approved Document 1.
-Special atter combustion air.
-The provision of air supply to the stove must be in accordance with current Building Regulations Approved Document J. Special attention should be taken in newer build properties where the design air permeability is less than 5m3/h.m2.
+The provision of air supply to the stove must be in accordance with current Building Regulations Approved Document J. Special attention should be taken in newer build properties where the design air permeability is less than 5m/h.m.
 Approved Document J gives more information on this.
 An opening window is not appropriate for this purpose.